-When someone suffers a traumatic brain injury (TBI) due to the recklessness or negligence of another, a Lincoln traumatic brain injury lawyer could help him or her pursue recourse against the at-fault party.
+If you suffered a traumatic brain injury (TBI) due to the recklessness or negligence of another person or entity, a Lincoln traumatic brain injury lawyer could help you take legal action against the at-fault party.
 If you are facing the consequences of a traumatic brain injury, a knowledgeable injury attorney could assist you with your case.

 A well-versed attorney from Berry Law could fully examine the causes of your injury and offer you advice on your legal options.
 They could then guide you through the process and give your claim the best chance of success.